-Digital transformations—such as APS transformations—are creating a multitude of opportunities in terms of inventory reduction, service improvement, etc..
-However, they also put increased expectations on your planners.
-In all the activities we see planners executing today as a result of the digital transformation, the focus is (finally) fundamentally shifting.
+Supply chain digital transformations—such as APS transformations—are creating a multitude of opportunities in terms of inventory reduction, service improvement, etc. However, they also put increased expectations on your planners.
+In all the activities we see planners executing today as a result of the supply chain digital transformation, the focus is (finally) fundamentally shifting.

-In today’s environment, the majority of a planner’s time is spent on reactive planning, short-term issue management and ensuring transactional data are created.
-Way too often, planners are still the ‘machine’ for consolidating inventory information amongst different product categories, ECC systems, etc. The reality is that a lot of these decisions are ‘simple’ (as described in the Cynefin framework) and can be automated.
+In today’s environment, the majority of a planner’s time is spent on reactive planning, short-term issue management and ensuring transactional data is created.
+Way too often, planners are still the “machine” for consolidating inventory information among different product categories, ECC systems, etc. The reality is that a lot of these decisions are “simple,” (as described in the Cynefin framework) and can be automated.

 Planners are expected to have a wide range of skills:

-- To be a good business partner & orchestrate risk-based decision-making they require strong communication & engagement skills.
+- To be a good business partner and orchestrate risk-based decision-making they require strong communication & engagement skills.

-- To provide data input to steer heuristics, solvers & advanced models they need to master complex data inputs, be accurate and all in all have a passion for data.
+- To provide data input to steer heuristics, solvers and advanced models they need to master complex data inputs, be accurate and all in all have a passion for data.

-- To create insight, they need to be able to bring advanced analytics to the table, which requires an analytical mindset & potentially even strong configuration skills.
+- To create insight, they need to be able to bring advanced analytics to the table, which requires an analytical mindset, and potentially, even strong configuration skills.

-Trying to find planners who master these skills with equal success is like looking for five-legged sheep (or, more traditionally, a needle in a haystack).
-Those kinds of sheep or needles probably do exist, but putting your money on them seems like a long shot.
+Trying to find planners who master these skills with equal success is like looking for a five-legged sheep (or, more traditionally, a needle in a haystack).
+Finding those extra-limbed sheep or lost needles probably isn’t impossible, but putting your money on it seems like a long shot.

 A good example would be MEIO, or multi-echelon inventory optimization.
-Planners are expected to run the optimization models inclusive of collecting complex input data such as variability on E2E lead times, and to interpret and implement the new data, but only after a thorough business discussion with financial, commercial and demand planners, and other stakeholders… These planners are clearly asked to wear too many hats.
+Planners are expected to run the optimization models inclusive of collecting complex input data such as variability on end-to-end lead times, and to interpret and implement the new data, but only after a thorough business discussion with financial, commercial and demand planners, and other stakeholders.
+These planners are clearly asked to wear too many hats.

-- Crack the multi-hat problem and differentiate your expectations in terms of skills for each individual.
-Find an operating model that uplifts your organization’s skills, without putting all the pressure on 5-legged sheep.
+- Crack the multi-hat problem and differentiate your expectations in terms of skills for each individual: Find an operating model that uplifts your organization’s skills, without putting all the pressure on five-legged sheep.

 So, are you ready to crack your multi-hat problem together?
 Get in touch & let’s discuss your challenges!